esriuk-agay/OnlineServicesAddin/README.md

 ## Contributing

 Anyone and everyone is welcome to contribute.
+ESRI (UK) Limited at its sole discretion shall accept pull requests

 To do so: